 In the winter, snook flood the backwaters and offshore reefs, seeking creature comforts while continuing their terror tactics on just about any fish or crustacean that will fit within their maw.
 When a severe cold front pushes the freezing mark, they become lethargic zombies–yellow-and-white submarines listing on their sides.
-They’re easy prey for nets and even just a pair of hands, which is why the December 15 to January 31 closure is so important.
+They’re easy prey for nets and even just a pair of hands, which is why the Atlantic side is December 15 to January 31 and June 1 to Aug 31 closure is so important.
+The Gulf side closure is Dec 1 to end of Feb and May 1 to Aug 31.

 On the warmer days, snook move from the deep water to the nearby flats, feasting on every available baitfish species that crosses their paths.
 Many times, it’s the tiny bay anchovy that suffers their ravenous wrath a hundredfold.